Comeza/image-stitch/README.md

 # image-stitch

-This is a simple program to stitch (hundrets to thousand) images together.
+This is a simple program to stitch (hundreds to thousand) images together.

 ## Usage